Pets

 To give your pet a grand send-off, the cremation packages offered at Paws to Heaven encompass everything you could possibly need.
 This includes thorough cleaning of your pet, providing an urn for the ashes and a memorial set up for family and friends to give their final wishes.

 Of the few crematoriums that offer the services of turning ash into keepsakes, Paws to Heaven has the most variety designs available.
-Options include tealight holders and pendants which you can use or wear.
+Options include various pendants and bracelets (from $138) which store bits of cremated ashes, so you can keep your beloved pets close to heart.

-Pet owners who frequently send their pets for grooming might be familiar with Pet Grooming Expert – but not many know that they offer private cremation services as well.
+Pet owners who frequently send their pets for grooming might be familiar with Pet Grooming Xpert – but not many know that they offer private cremation services as well.

 For those who’d like to make their pet’s urns one of a kind, you can do so here through an emblazoned picture.
 The sea scattering option is also available if you prefer to return the ashes to nature.